skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

   You may also refer to another example `here <https://github.com/skypilot-org/skypilot/tree/master/examples/spot/resnet_ddp>`_ for periodically checkpointing with PyTorch.

 With the above changes, the managed spot job can now resume training after preemption with ``sky spot launch``!
-We can enjoy the benefits of the cost savings from spot instances without worrying about the job being interrupted and losing progress.
+We can enjoy the benefits of cost savings from spot instances without worrying about preemption or losing progress.

 .. code-block:: console